 - Have successfully completed, at a minimum, BIOL 213, 214,CHEM 211-212 and either 308, 300, or 311.

 - Have a 3.0 GPA in your science courses.

 - Review the List of Research Projects and Faculty Mentors which contains project titles, descriptions and faculty mentor contact details.

 - Opportunities are also available at QUEST Diagnostics in Chantilly, VA.This experience will center on assay validation and/or improvement.
 The specifics will depend on the student’s abilities.
 To apply: Students should identify Quest in one of their project selections.
-For more information contact Dr Grant at firstname.lastname@example.org.
+For more information contact Dr Laemmerzahl at firstname.lastname@example.org.

 - Opportunities are also available at ATCC in Manassas, VA.
 This experience will be varied.
 To apply: Students should identify ATCC in one of their project selections.
-For more information contact Dr Grant at email@example.com.
+For more information contact Dr Laemmerzahl at email@example.com.

 - Complete the online application form (embedded below) and click Submit.

 Applications typically open at the beginning of the Spring Semester.
 Due the highly competitive nature of this opportunity, we encourage applicants to apply early, preferably before the end of March is recommended.

 Please check below for information about the current year's research semester opportunity.

 Research Semester students have the opportunity to receive awards at the Biology Research Celebration, which occurs in late November/early December.
 More information is below.